-On 12 July, NIB priced a new five-year global USD 1 billion benchmark issue.
-The transaction is NIB’s second USD benchmark in 2018.
+On 14 May, NIB priced a new five-year global USD 1 billion benchmark issue.
+The transaction is NIB’s first public USD Global benchmark in 2019.

-The final order book reached above USD 1.6 billion, with 45 investors participating in the transaction.
-The majority of demand came from the EMEA region, receiving 56% of allocations, followed by Asia and the Americas with 25% and 19% respectively.
+The final order book stood in excess of USD 2.2 billion, with over 50 investors participating in the transaction.
+The majority of demand came from the EMEA region, receiving 56% of allocations, followed by Asia and the Americas with 23% and 21% respectively.

-By investor type, banks and central banks were the largest investor groups, receiving 43% and 42% of the allocations respectively, followed by asset managers with 8% and insurance and pension funds with 7%.
+By investor type, banks and central banks & official institutions were the largest investor groups, receiving 56% and 36% of the allocations respectively, followed by fund managers and insurance & pension with 5% and other accounts with 3%.

 See a joint press release on the bond transaction PDF here.